RAPcores/rapcores/_sources/motor_control.rst.txt

 .. image:: ./img/bipolar-svm.svg

-Microstepping is possible in this space (a square), however it yield undesirable effects since the total current in the motor varies due to a change of vector length as shown in the red arrow above.
+Microstepping is possible in this space (a square), however it yields undesirable effects since the total current in the motor varies due to a change of vector length as shown in the red arrow above.
 This can yield resonance and torque ripples.
 The objective is to create smooth motion as we traverse between the phases.
 Therefore we need to move our vector along a circle, such as the arrows in blue above.
-The tradeoff is that we do not achieve the peak torque attainable in the corners of the square, but instead the motion is smooth and controllable.
+The trade-off is that we do not achieve the peak torque attainable in the corners of the square, but instead the motion is smooth and controllable.

 PWM Concepts